Teri SharpPublic Relations Manager419-255-8000 ext. email@example.com

 Wolfe Gallery Mezzanine and Gallery 18

 Where some see relics of the past, Varujan Boghosian sees material for his next sculpture or collage.
-The Armenian-American artist’s poetic works delve into themes of identity using unconventional objects like children’s toys, ancient paper and shoes.
-His work is seen at such noted institutions as The Museum of Modern Art and the Metropolitan Museum of Art.
-This exhibition features works specially selected for their relationships to the Toledo Museum of Art and will include a representation of his New England studio in Gallery 18.
+The Armenian-American artist’s poetic works use unconventional objects like children’s toys, ancient paper and shoes.
+His work is seen at such noted institutions as the Museum of Modern Art and the Metropolitan Museum of Art.
+This exhibition features works specially selected for their relationships to the works in the Toledo Museum of Art collection.
+In Gallery 18, see a representation of Boghosian’s New England studio, where visitors can create their own collages using the artist’s materials through April 13.
 Free admission.

 Jean-Honoré Fragonard’s playfully sensual companion paintings, the Toledo Museum of Art’s Blind-Man’s Buff and the Thyssen-Bornemisza Museum, Madrid’s The See-Saw, are reunited for the first time in 25 years.
 Painted as companion pieces, the two works remained together from their creation in the early 1750s until they came onto the open market in 1954.
 They were reunited in temporary exhibitions in London in 1968 and in Paris and New York in 1987 and 1988.
 Fragonard is considered one of the premier artists of the Rococo era of 18th-century French painting, and is known for portraying romantic pastoral themes with fluidity and skill.
 This focus exhibition also includes engravings and a small selection of French decorative arts of the 18th century.